Understanding Fairness in Software Engineering: Insights from Stack Exchange: Conclusion and future work

 \section{Conclusion and future work}

-We conducted a study on fairness in SE by analyzing \textsc{Stack Exchange} posts.
-We examined 4,178 posts from eight \textsc{Stack Exchange} sites to find discussions about fairness related to social and human factors.
+We conducted a study on fairness in SE by analyzing \textsc{StEx} posts.
+We examined 4,178 posts from eight \textsc{StEx} sites to find discussions about fairness related to social and human factors.
 We further explored the contexts where the problem arises and the post owners' characteristics.
-Using Colquitt's list of questions, we also studied the fairness dimensions that software practitioners care about.
+Using Colquitt's list of questions, we also studied the fairness dimensions that practitioners care about.

-Our findings reveal that 136 posts addressed fairness concerns in processes and interactions related to SE, offering valuable insights into SE practice.
+Our findings reveal that 136 posts addressed fairness concerns in processes and interactions related to SE.
 The diverse range of posts analyzed has uncovered unique fairness perspectives.
 By focusing on the qualitative data, we have gained a deeper understanding of the fairness problems experienced by several practitioners in the SE field.
 In conclusion, this study highlights the significance of considering diverse perspectives and understanding fairness issues in SE practice.
 By addressing these issues, we can strive towards a more fair SE community.
 In the future, we intend to expand our exploratory study to observe the solution to the fairness problems and how fairness affects the outcome of SE.